Trustlink-APIM/chips/docs/02-integration-models-accounts.md

 Mediators onboard CHIPS Accounts with the following features and capabilities:
 * Mediators can deposit funds into Trustlink's bank account and notify the CHIPS Payment Network to allocate the funds to a specific CHIPS Account.
 See [CHIPS Money SSI Account Funding][post-chips-money-ssi-bank-deposits-notifications]

+Mediators are also referred to as SSI Integrators.
+SSI refers to the authentication method used.

 ## Referrer Model